jlitewka99/apiSpotiMatch/README.md

 ```

 Authentication is done by Bearer Token.
-In order to access any endpoint, you need to pass valid token inside request
+In order to access any endpoint, you need to pass valid token inside request.